galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 ![Experimental design](../../images/miRNA_PCA_2.png " PCA plot of expression data from control and BR treated miRNA samples.")

-As can be seen, in this case the samples are much less similar to each other.
+As can be seen, in this case, the samples are much less similar to each other.
 Likewise, the main axes account for only 47% and 19% of the total variation.
 This suggests that the effect of brassinosteroids on miRNA regulation is limited.

 ## Filter significantly upregulated miRNAs